alipay/agentUniverse/docs/guidebook/en/How-to/How_To_Build_A_RAG_Agent.md

 This allows the extraction of text from the PDF.
 If you want to read more file formats, you can refer to the [Reader component](../In-Depth_Guides/Tutorials/Knowledge/Reader.md).

 ### Splitting Long Text
 Since the text content in the original documents is very long, we need to split it into smaller chunks.
-Here we use `recursive_character_text_splitter` for splitting, configured as follows:：
+Here, we use the `recursive_character_text_splitter` ffor splitting, configured as follows:
 ```yaml
 insert_processors:
     - "recursive_character_text_splitter"
 ```
-This configuration is a list format, allowing multiple document processors to be configured.
-The only specified processor in this case, recursive_character_text_splitter, recursively splits the original document according to a specified delimiter until it meets the required length.
-For more details, refer to [DocProcessor](../In-Depth_Guides/Tutorials/Knowledge/DocProcessor.md).
-This document also includes other document processors that you can use or customize.
+This configuration is in list format, allowing multiple document processors to be specified.
+In this case, the only processor specified is recursive_character_text_splitter, which recursively splits the original document according to a specified delimiter until the required length is met.
+For more details, refer to the  [DocProcessor](../In-Depth_Guides/Tutorials/Knowledge/DocProcessor.md)documentation.
+Additionally, this framework (agentUniverse) includes other document processors that you can use or customize.

 ### Configuring the Store
 This case includes four Stores: the Civil Law and Criminal Law are stored separately in SQLite and ChromaDB.
-We will take `civil_law_chroma_store` as an example, with other Stores being similar.
+We will use the `civil_law_chroma_store` as an example, with the other Stores being similar.
 ```yaml
 name: 'civil_law_chroma_store'
 description: '保存了中国民法典的所有内容，以文本向量形式存储'